Explore Egypt's Ancient Wonders

 Experience a comprehensive journey through Egypt's rich history, vibrant culture, and stunning landscapes with this two-week itinerary covering major highlights including Cairo, Luxor, Aswan, and the Red Sea.

-• Activities: Explore the Egyptian Museum, stroll through Islamic Cairo, visit Khan El Khalili bazaar, and enjoy a traditional felucca ride on the Nile.
+• Activities: Egyptian Museum, Islamic Cairo, Khan El Khalili bazaar, traditional felucca ride on the Nile.

 • Activities: Visit Giza Pyramid Complex, consider camel or horseback ride.

-• Activities: Day 4: Karnak Temple, Luxor Temple.
-Day 5: Valley of the Kings, Temple of Hatshepsut, Colossi of Memnon.
+• Activities: Karnak Temple, Luxor Temple, Valley of the Kings, Temple of Hatshepsut.

-• Transport: Fly or take a sleeper train from Cairo.
-Use taxis or horse-drawn carriages in Luxor, consider hiring a guide.
+• Transport: Fly or sleeper train from Cairo.

-• Activities: Visit Temple of Philae, Unfinished Obelisk, and Elephantine Island.
-Consider day trip to Abu Simbel on Day 7.
+• Activities: Temple of Philae, Unfinished Obelisk, Elephantine Island, day trip to Abu Simbel.

 • Transport: Train from Luxor, guided tour for Abu Simbel.

-• Activities: Relax by the Red Sea, snorkel or dive to explore reefs, quad biking, visit islands.
+• Activities: Beach relaxation, snorkel or dive to explore reefs, quad biking, visit islands.

-• Transport: Fly from Aswan, local taxis and minibuses available.
+• Transport: Fly from Aswan, local taxis available.

-• Activities: Visit missed sights or explore nearby destinations like Memphis and Saqqara.
+• Activities: Visit missed sights or explore Memphis and Saqqara, last-minute shopping.

-• Transport: Fly from Red Sea region back to Cairo.
+• Transport: Fly from Red Sea back to Cairo.

 Travel Tips

-• Dress Code: Modest attire recommended, use breathable fabrics due to heat.
+Dress Code: Modest attire, breathable fabrics due to heat.

-• Safety: Be cautious in crowded areas, hire reputable guides for historical sites.
+Safety: Be cautious in crowded areas, hire reputable guides.

-A three-week journey through Egypt allows for an extensive exploration of its ancient wonders, vibrant cities, stunning desert landscapes, and beautiful coastal regions.
-This itinerary is designed to offer a comprehensive experience of Egypt's rich cultural heritage and natural beauty.
+A three-week journey through Egypt allows for extensive exploration of its ancient wonders, vibrant cities, stunning desert landscapes, and beautiful coastal regions.

-• Activities: Visit the Egyptian Museum, Giza Pyramid Complex, and the Sphinx.
-Discover Coptic Cairo and Khan El Khalili Bazaar.
-Explore Islamic Cairo's historic mosques.
+• Activities: Egyptian Museum, Giza Pyramid Complex, Sphinx, Coptic Cairo, Khan El Khalili, Islamic Cairo mosques.

-• Activities: Explore the Step Pyramid of Djoser and the ancient capital of Memphis.
+• Activities: Step Pyramid of Djoser and ancient capital of Memphis.

 • Transport: Taxi or tour from Cairo.

-• Activities: Visit Bibliotheca Alexandrina, Catacombs of Kom El Shoqafa, and the Citadel of Qaitbay.
+• Activities: Bibliotheca Alexandrina, Catacombs, Citadel of Qaitbay.

 • Transport: Train from Cairo.